benyuro/NHSN-Covid-19-Report/README.md

 - Absence of demographic information sucah as age of residents- If this information were availble, I beleive we would have derived more insights as to what age range was more prevalent in respect to case, deaths and reconeries.

 ## Conclusion
-This best approach to curb the Covid-19 virus spread, is for everyone to adhere to strict protocols , based on the data, its gives great relief that the number of new cases have continued to drop from 2020 till 2023.
+The best approach to curb the Covid-19 virus spread, is for everyone to adhere to strict protocols , based on the data, it gives great relief that the number of new cases have continued to drop from 2020 till 2023.
 As more data is made available, we'll continue to monitor trends and hopefully make more meaning of the situation and chart a sustainable way forward.

 THANK YOU FOR STICKING WITH ME.
 Cheers